cococry/ragnar/README.md

-# XRagnar
+# Ragnar

 <img src="https://github.com/cococry/Xragnar/blob/main/branding/workflow.png" width="800"/>

 ## Overview

-XRagnar is a minimal window manager for X written in C.
+Ragnar is a minimal window manager for X written in C.
 The goal of this project is to create a window manager that has minimal bloat but is still accesable for non-technical people.